teahaz/teahaz-server/dev/devlog.md

 # 02 mar 2021
+## setup
+should we change to every chatroom seperate or stay a tree system of server/chatroom
+#### pros
+* legit would be a lot cooler
+#### cons
+ * missing some of the centralized amangement
+    - some data, eg what chatrooms the user has access to would have to be stored on the users device.
+If the user looses that save than they can never log back into their account.
+    - would also mean no syncronizing between devices

+    - one way to solve this would be to have a seperate storage server, that stores encrypted, perhaps pickled data about you

+# 02 mar 2021
 ## invites
 there are 2 main ideas for the invites:
 1.) have all invites in their own chatroom